 Templars Tunnel, Acre

-The Crusaders of the Templars order settled in Acre in the 12th C Ad after the fall of Jerusalem, and built a fortress on the south-west corner of the old city of Acre.
+The Crusaders of the Templars order settled in Acre in the 12th Century AD after the fall of Jerusalem, and built a fortress on the south-west corner of the old city of Acre.
 They also cut a 350M tunnel into the rock in order to connect the fortress to the port, located on the south-eastern side.
 The secret tunnel was recently discovered, cleaned and opened to the public.

 The access to the tunnel is from two sides: